-Digital tools can help in the organisation of work processes, such as the planning, implementation and follow-up of learning opportunities, but also in learning itself.
-In this section, we would like to introduce you to various digital tools and techniques that can be usefully applied in the educational sector.
-As this is a segment of our newsletter, this collection will be expanded with each new issue.
-The tools and techniques presented can be software, internet tools, but also hardware equipment that can be used in digital learning.
+Digital tools can help in the organization of workflows, for example for planning, implementation and follow-up of learning offers, but also for learning itself.
+In this section, we would like to introduce you to various digital tools and techniques that can be usefully applied in the field of education.
+Since this is a segment from our Newsletter website, this collection will be expanded with each new issue.
+The tools and techniques presented can be software, Internet tools, but also hardware equipment that can be used in digital learning opportunities.

-Professional video conference systems such as Microsoft Teams or Zoom enable digital communication in real time and completely independent of location.
-They are therefore not only ideal for working from home, but also for online seminars or lectures at universities.
+Professional video conferencing systems such as Microsoft Teams or Zoom enable digital communication in real time and completely independent of location.
+They are therefore not only ideal for work in the home office, but also for online seminars or lectures at universities.
 Since the participants are not in the same room and communication is often limited, virtual meetings can quickly become boring.
-Therefore it is all the more important to make online seminars as interactive as possible.
-We have collected some tips for lecturers on how to make their digital seminars and lectures more interactive.More information
+This makes it all the more important to make online seminars as interactive as possible.
+We have collected some tips for teachers on how to make their digital seminars and lectures more interactive.More information

-When producing a video, it is often not easy to choose a perspective.
-ZML's Multi-Angle Video Player now brings more interactivity.
-The video player, which can be used publicly without any restrictions, not only allows switching between different perspectives, but also opens up completely different dimensions in knowledge transfer: Using various special cameras, it is possible to switch between thermal imaging, UV and normal cameras, for example.
-It is also possible to switch between different language variants and different narrative perspectives.
-In total, up to three video and audio tracks can be integrated, between which the user can decide for himself.More information
+When producing a video, it is often not easy to decide on a perspective.
+The ZML's multi-angle video player now brings more interactivity.
+The video player, which can be used by the public without restrictions, not only makes it possible to switch between different perspectives, but also opens up completely different dimensions in knowledge transfer: Using different special cameras, it is possible, for example, to switch between thermal imaging, UV and normal cameras.
+It is also possible to switch between different language variants as well as different narrative perspectives.
+A total of up to three video and audio tracks can be integrated, which the user can choose from.More information

-Perfect for meetings, lectures, and MOOCs: Since last year, the new platform of the video conferencing service DFNConf is available to all KIT staff free of charge.
-The service enables video conferences with participants worldwide, which can be set up, organized, and conducted independently of the platform.
+Perfect for meetings, lectures, and MOOCs: Since last year, the new platform of the DFNConf video conferencing service has been available to all KIT employees free of charge.
+The service enables video conferences with participants worldwide.
+These can be set up, organized, and carried out independently of the platform.
 Access is also individual: DFNConf can be accessed not only via video conferencing systems but also via smartphone apps, web-based solutions, or simple telephone dial-in.More information